ATRedshaw/ATRedshaw.github.io/_posts/2024-08-16-the-lazy-managers-guide-to-fpl-success-202324-optimisation.md

 | Captaincy | 1 captain and 1 vice-captain must be selected |
 | Player Uniqueness | A player can't be in both the starting lineup and on the bench, be C and VC, etc.|

-While these core rules formed the bedrock of our optimizer, FPL has a knack for throwing curveballs.
+While these core rules formed the bedrock of our optimiser, FPL has a knack for throwing curveballs.
 To truly capture the essence of a season-long campaign, we needed to account for even more nuanced scenarios, leading to additional refinements in the code:

 **The Art of the Auto-Sub**: When a starting player fails to grace the field, your bench players leap into action (or at least they do in the digital realm of FPL).
 The order in which they're chosen, however, depends on both their position and your existing formation.
-Our model carefully considers these substitution rules, optimizing bench order to maximize potential points from those unexpected cameos.
+Our model carefully considers these substitution rules, optimising bench order to maximize potential points from those unexpected cameos.

 **The Vice-Captain Conundrum**: We often think of the vice-captain as simply the player with the second-highest score.
 But in reality, their points are only doubled if the captain doesn't play.
 Our code factors in this subtle but crucial distinction, ensuring the selected vice-captain is truly the one best positioned to inherit the armband and deliver those sweet, sweet double points.